iamsheyi/ELK-STACK-PROJECT/README.md

 Install Metricbeat on the DVWA VMs

 Open your ELK server homepage

    Click on Add Metric Data

    Choose Docker Metrics

-    Click on the DEB tab under Getting Started to view the correct Linux Metricbeat installation instructions
+   Click on the DEB tab at the top to select the type of machine, Linux and follow the instructions

 2. Creating the metricbeat configuration file